Grocery Shopping On A Budget

 Going into a grocery store without a list is setting yourself up for failure in the biggest way.
 A list is vital to making sure you are grocery shopping within your budget.
 Divide your list by aisles and categories.
 If you know approximate or sale prices on items, list those to the side so you can easily track your expenses while you shop and verify prices are as stated in sale advertisements.

 As mentioned before, sale prices are important when grocery shopping on a budget.
 Make note of what is suppose to be on sale and watch not only for that price to be reflected on store shelves, but also at the checkout counter.
-(If the price is wrong at the checkout, you may be eligible to use the Scanning Code of Practice.)
 For all other items on your list, use the calculator you have on hand to make sure you aren’t going over budget.
 Make notes as you add things to your cart and add up your purchases as you go so you know when you may need to choose a different size or brand because you are nearing your budget limits.

 Using coupons is a pretty obvious suggestion coming from Simply Frugal.
 But while using coupons is a great way to save money, it can also cause you to spend more when you are buying things you don’t need or won’t use.
 Use coupons only on items you would normally buy, and always verify pricing on generic equivalents to make sure you are getting the ultimate best deal possible.

 Related: Cash-Back apps are a great way to save too!

 5. Shop sales and loss leaders when applicable.